 - A headerless layout

-A custom theme layout component is the best way to give Cloud Kicks exactly what they want, because it can alter the structure of a Lightning community template and override its default styles.
+A custom theme layout component is the best way to give Cloud Kicks exactly what they want, because it can alter the structure of an Experience Builder template and override its default styles.

 Using the code samples in this project, you’ll create the skeleton structure for a custom theme layout component for Cloud Kicks, which uses a side navigation menu and a custom search component, and removes the header entirely.